Use a Member of the Association of Uganda Tour Operators

-The arrest was triggered by a Facebook Posting by Gladys Nakunda, a Ugandan Women Activist that is part of Girls and not Brides.
-The Uganda Tourism Board went into Action along with the Association of Uganda Tour Operators and the Uganda Tourism and the Culprit was arrested and faces criminal Charges.
-Hopefully, the others that have posted their complaints on Safari Bookings, TripAdvisor and other places.
+A Facebook Posting triggered the arrest by Gladys Nakunda, a Ugandan Women Activist that is part of Girls and not Brides.
+The Uganda Tourism Board went into Action along with the Association of Uganda Tour Operators and the Uganda Tourism, and the Culprit was arrested and faced criminal charges.
+Hopefully, the others that have posted their complaints on Safari Bookings, TripAdvisor, and other places.

 How do you Avoid Being Scammed Booking a Safari in Uganda?

 That is a great question!
-And a very important one too since making the wrong choice can cost you time, money and bring you a lot of grief as you are on your Dream African Holiday in Uganda.
-You want to Avoid Being Scammed Booking a Safari in Uganda and we have put together a few things that we think are worth considering when choosing a Tour Operator in Uganda.
+And a crucial one too since making the wrong choice can cost you time, money and bring you a lot of grief as you are on your Dream African Holiday in Uganda.
+You want to Avoid Being Scammed Booking a Safari in Uganda, and we have put together a few things that we think are worth considering when choosing a Tour Operator in Uganda.

 There are a few Bad Apples among Tour Operators -Mushrah Travel Agency’s Director Micheal Ahabwe Mugerwa is one of them.
-A flashy, meteor-like rise in the Tour Operator Business which is one of the toughest and most competitive fields where success is measured by consistency, history, durability, trust, delivery of services promised.
+A flashy, meteor-like rise in the Tour Operator Business which is one of the most robust and most competitive fields where success is measured by consistency, history, durability, trust, delivery of services promised.
 He broke all the rules, selectively delivered, manipulated, defrauded, stole.
-He had a fancy, impressive office, all part of an empty shell designed to impress, but it was a house cards due to fall and it did.
+He had a fancy, impressive office, all part of an empty shell designed to impress, but it was a house of cards due to fall, and it did.

 Due to an increase of Tourism in Uganda some Criminals are trying to Cash in on it – Most Tour Operators are dedicated men and women who will make your time in Uganda a most wonderful Experience